I am a PhD Candidate in Political Science at University of California, Berkeley and a Research Associate at the Center of the Politics of Development.

 In my dissertation work, I explore the determinants of collective land titling reforms in Latin America and its effects on identity, governance, and political participation.
-I draw on a mix of quantitative and qualitative methods and focus on the empirical case of quilombos (afrodescendent groups) in Brazil.
+I draw on a mix of quantitative and qualitative methods and focus on the empirical case of quilombos (afrodescendent communities) in Brazil.

 I am also interested in developing tools for improving causal inference, reproducibility and research transparency.
 Some software collaborators and I created for that purpose include the DDWizard, a web app for defining and inspecting research designs, and the Metaketa I Meta-Analysis dashboard for real-time sensitivity analysis of research results.
 See Research tab for related research and R software packages.